All Episodes

 I always go online.

-TV has nothing to do with that.
+TV has nothing to do with it.

 That's what I mean.

-I go, okay, let me go check out Reddit politics.
+I go, okay, let me go check out Reddit Politics.

-Let me check out Reddit conservative.
+Let me check out Reddit Conservative.

 But I always try and see exactly how both sides are presenting the story.